HeyImAmethyst/Ars-Venefici/README.md

 - player_forgetallspellparts < spellpartId > : Allows the player to forget all spell parts
 - player_knowsspellpart < spellpartId > : Checks if a player knows a spell part

+- save_manapointsperlevel < numberValue > : Sets the amount of mana players have per Wizardry level
+- save_manaregenrate < numberValue > : Sets the mana regen rate of players
+- save_enableinfinitemana <true | false> : Toggles infinate mana
+- save_enablegrowsickness <true | false> : Toggles the grow sickness debuff

+- save_growsicknessdurationmillisecondslessthanlevelsix < numberValue > :  Sets the grow sickness debuff duration for Wizardry levels less than level 6

+- save_growsicknessdurationmillisecondsgreaterthanorequaltolevelsix < numberValue > : Sets the grow sickness debuff duration for Wizardry levels greater than or equal to level 6

+- save_growsicknessdurationmillisecondsgreaterthanorequaltoleveleight < numberValue > : Sets the grow sickness debuff duration for Wizardry levels greater than or equal to level 8

+- save_growsicknessdurationmillisecondsgreaterthanorequaltolevelten < numberValue > : Sets the grow sickness debuff duration for Wizardry levels greater than or equal to level 10

 # List of Spell Part Ids

 > - self